SimonNoe/myotube-analyzer-app/Manual.md

 The installer will now complete the installation, after which you can start the app by running the .exe file in the installation folder, or by using the desktop shortcut if you chose that option.

 ## Instructions
+This section explains all buttons and dials of the Myotube Analyzer app, in the order of a normal analysis procedure.
+The last part of this section gives an overview of all outputs of the app, and explains how to aggregate data from multiple image sets.
+The guidelines provided in this section are those used for the analyses in the publication about this app.
+They do not have to be followed to obtain usable results, feel free to determine your own guidelines.
+You are also free to use the images provided in this repository to test the functionality of the app.

+### General
+These are some general tips and rules that may help you when using the Myotube Analyzer:
+* Save regularly!
+A single error or bug could ruin minutes of work, and all functions of the app support saving and reopening the analysis.
+* Most functions have a statistics panel in the bottom left of the app, where you can keep track of the number of myotubes, number of nuclei, number of branching points...
+* Most functions also have an image control panel, where you can open both the left and right image in a separate window, making it easier to zoom in/move around the image.
+This is especially useful when editing the mask.
+Having both the myotube image and the drawing figure side-by-side makes editing a lot easier.
+* All images (both those in the app and those in separate windows) have buttons when you mouse over the top.
+They can be used to zoom in/out, move around the image, save the image (and the plot)...
+* If you run into an error (evidenced by a sound effect and the app becoming unresponsive), restart the app.

 ### 1. Image selection
 Images used for analysis must be separate RGB channels in the JPG or PNG format.
 Microscope image files may be exported to these formats, and existing images in other formats may be mass-converted using tools like [XnConvert](https://www.xnview.com/en/xnconvert).
 To start the analysis, select an image for the red and blue channels.
 The red channel should contain myotubes, and the blue channel should contain nuclei.
 The green channel is optional and can be added later if necessary.
 It should contain a marker for nuclei (such as MyoD).